What Can You Take On A Plane?

 However, butane torch lighters (blue flame lighters/jet flame lighters) are prohibited items in the cabin under TSA security rules.

-Lighters with fuel are generally not allowed in the checked baggage, but if you put these in a DOT approved cases, these are permitted, but maximum two lighters.
+Lighters with fuel are generally not allowed in the checked baggage, but if you put these in DOT approved cases, these are permitted, but a maximum of two lighters.

 How much liquid can you bring on a plane?

-According to Transportation Security Administration (TSA) liquids rule, each traveler can bring carry on liquids, gels, and aerosols in containers of 3.4 oz. (about 100 mL) or less, inside one quart-size (almost 1 liter) clear, sealable (such as ziplock) bag.
+According to the TSA liquids rule, each traveler can bring carry-on liquids, gels, and aerosols in containers of 3.4 oz. (about 100 mL) or less, inside one quart-size (almost 1 liter) clear, sealable (such as ziplock) bag.
 This policy is usually referred to as the 3-1-1 TSA Liquids Rule.

 3-1-1 TSA Liquids Rule

 The rule goes like;